mewrx/news_checker_bot/README.md

 ```

 # License
-The code in this repository is released under MIT License.
+The code in this repository is released under `MIT License`.